-At Ashworth Nursery School we feel it is vitally important to encourage the children to be physically active, be outside and develop their gross motor skills.
-There is so many opportunities that you can provide at home to encourage your child to be physically active such as visiting the local park, playing on the climbing equipment, playing with a football, go swimming, or riding a scooter or bike.
+At Ashworth Nursery School we feel it is vitally important to encourage the children to be physically active, and to be outside and develop their gross motor skills.
+There are so many opportunities that you can provide at home to encourage your child to be physically active such as visiting the local park, playing on the climbing equipment, playing with a football, going swimming, or riding a scooter or bike.

 Develop their imagination and creativity

 Children love the opportunity to be creative whether it is making a den in the garden, dressing up, pretending to be a dinosaur, making a shop or making puppets.
-Its a great opportunity for parents to talk about colours and learn their names, paint pictures, talk about sticky things, make mud pies and dance to your favourite songs on the radio.
+It is a great opportunity to talk about colours and learn their names, paint pictures, talk about sticky things, make mud pies and dance to your favourite songs on the radio.
 The list is endless and children get so much out of doing it!